gabigor1/sei-group-project-3/README.md

 ## Lesson

-A better understanding of how the BackEnd and FrontEnd work together and how works the props and whether to put the state in the parent component save a lot of time.
-Work in team communication, we often committed so mistakes and we didn't talk about how our work was progressing.
+A better understanding of how the BackEnd and FrontEnd work together and how works the props and whether to put the state in the parent component saves a lot of time.
+Work in team communication, we often committed some mistakes and we didn't talk about how our work was progressing.